TomPace101/nanopore_diffusion/notes.md

 Conclusion: leave it as-is for now.

 # Problem Description

+The code documentation needs class/object diagrams to illustrate the relationships.
+It's also sufficiently complicated that there probably does need to be a step-by-step tutorial of some kind.

 We need to reconsider this whole approach to the document.
 The various goals are: